Professor Russell Tytler

 Kate is a Lecturer in Education at the Institute of Koorie Education and the School of Education at Deakin University.
 She specialises in teaching Science, and Design and Digital Technology units within the Bachelor of Education (Primary) and Bachelor of Education (Early Years) degrees.
 Kate also works in science education, STEM, pedagogy and university-to-work transition programs with Aboriginal and Torres Strait Islander pre-service teachers from all over Australia.

-Abstract: Research in science education has tended to focus on scientific literacy as the pinnacle of a well-rounded science education (Office of the Chief Scientist 2012), but rarely has this taken into account the influences outside of formal education on individuals’ science understandings and skills.
+Research in science education has tended to focus on scientific literacy as the pinnacle of a well-rounded science education (Office of the Chief Scientist 2012), but rarely has this taken into account the influences outside of formal education on individuals’ science understandings and skills.
 In particular, access to Internet technologies is now cheaper, easier and faster than ever before (Croucher 2016), and the impact of this unprecedented era of mass communication on the science understandings of preservice teachers is unclear.

 This study will use Bandura’s (1986) social cognitive theory as well as elements of persuasion theory (Miller 1980) to examine how preservice primary teachers interact with, and make decisions about, online science information.
 An interpretive framework will allow a co-construction of understandings through a case study methodology, and utilising concurrent think-aloud verbalisations as data collection.
 A conceptualisation of the interaction between the preservice teacher, the online environment and the resulting behaviours has been developed to help describe the decision-making processes of preservice primary teachers engaging with online science.